bseverns/bseverns.github.io/research/mn42-latency-lab.md

 # MN42 — Latency Characterization Lab

-Latency is a feeling before it is a number; we measure so students can reason about mappings, not mythologize them.
+Latency is a feeling before it is a number; I measure so students can reason about mappings, not mythologize them.

 ## Method (replicable)
 - Loopback rig: `TODO: describe interface + cabling`